Simulation-Decomposition/simdec-python/joss/paper.md

 including business, environment, and engineering, as well as an emerging evidence of use for empirical data and AI.

-Besides proposing a comprehensive yet simple API, SimDec is also made available to practitioners through an online dashboard at https://simdec.io.
-The innovative methods of SimDec, the project relies on powerful methods from SALib [@salib2022qmc] and SciPy [@scipy2021qmc]-notably the QMC capabilities with `sp.stats.qmc` and sensitivity indices with `sp.stats.sensitivity_indices`-and the dashboard is made possible thanks to Panel.
+Besides proposing a comprehensive yet simple API through a Python packages available on PyPi, SimDec is also made available to practitioners through an online dashboard at https://simdec.io.
+The innovative methods of SimDec, the project relies on powerful methods from SALib [@salib2022qmc] and SciPy [@scipy2021qmc]-notably the QMC capabilities with `sp.stats.qmc` and sensitivity indices with `sp.stats.sensitivity_indices`.
+The dashboard is made possible thanks to Panel.

 # Acknowledgements